lbryio/lbry.com/content/news/134-new-lbry-version-with-search.md

 ﻿---
 author: samuel-lbryian
-title: 'LBRY v0.17 Has What You’ve Been Searching For'
+title: 'LBRY v0.17 Has What You've Been Searching For'
 date: '2017-10-12 16:00:00'
 ---

-The latest LBRY app, v0.17, is now available. **[Get it here](https://lbry.io/get)**.
+The latest LBRY app, v0.17, is now available. [**Get it here**](https://lbry.io/get).

 ### Release Notes